jdesai22/mcp-ship-it/github-app/output_docs/sample-repo/docs/features.md

 2. Document project dependencies and external integrations.
 3. Develop detailed user flow diagrams for enhanced comprehensibility.
 4. Incorporate accessibility and performance features in documentation.

----

-## Memory System Notes

-This document is integrated with the project's Memory Bank, ensuring updates reflect code changes and feature expansions.
-All future modifications should be logged accordingly to maintain consistency.